Support, Networking, and Meet Up Groups

 Ages: Parents/Caregivers of children who are 7 years old or younger

-Caregivers of children with a disability or delay ages 0 – 7 years old have an opportunity to connect with other parents/caregivers to share resource ideas and support.
-For more information, contact Lee Anna Sanders at 314-817-2269.
+Caregivers of children with a disability or delay ages 0 to 7 years old have an opportunity to connect with other parents/caregivers to share resource ideas and support.
+For upcoming dates and to register, contact Cait Carr at 314-941-1433.

 Date and Time: Varies

 Parenting strategies and mindsets need to adapt if you want your child to be able to maximize their capacity for independence.
-JOYZEN uses experiential learning, easily adaptable skills, and emotional intelligence to create community and a collaborative environment between parents, young adults, and support staff.
-This workshop is designed for families with children with I/DD ages 13-30 but is open to anyone caring for a person with IDD.
+Joyzen uses experiential learning, easily adaptable skills, and emotional intelligence to create community and a collaborative environment between parents, young adults, and support staff.
+This workshop is designed for families with children with I/DD ages 13 to 30 but is open to anyone caring for a person with IDD.
 For more information or to RSVP, contact Sharon Spurlock at 314-817-2222.

 Date and Time: Varies

-Ages: Parents/Caregivers of young adults 16-26; young adults encouraged to attend as well
+Ages: Parents/Caregivers of young adults 16 to 30

 Families and Caregivers of Adults